Multisample DNA + Protein#

 Topics covered

-1. Amplicon filtering and ploidy estimation.
+1. Amplicon and cell filtering and ploidy estimation.

-2. Visualization of ploidy across subclones present
+2. Visualization of ploidy across subclones present.

 # Get gene names for amplicons